Estimating Your Residential Winter Monthly Gas Bill

 STEP 1:

 Use the above chart to determine your next monthly bill.
 Look at your most current gas bill for your historical gas usage, which references the amount of Therms used (also known as your "Cost of Gas" in your Gas item on your bill).
 In this example, we'll use the Dec.
-'21 historical usage to estimate the Dec.
-'22 bill.
-This would be a usage of approximately 40 therms, as shown by the red arrow pointing to Dec.
-'21.
+2022 historical usage to estimate the Dec.
+2023 bill.
+This would be a usage of approximately 40 therms of gas, as shown by the red arrow pointing to Dec.
+2022 in the chart.

 STEP 2: